Cross Attention-guided Dense Network for Images Fusion: Methods

 \subsection{Cross Attention Guided Densenet}

-Unlike the previous methods, which use the densenet as a feature extract network directly, our proposed cross attention guided densenet obtains the cross-attention information from each source image.
-As shown in Figure~\ref{fig2}, the attention-guided densenet consists of five major cross attention blocks.
+Unlike the previous methods, which use the pure densenet as a feature extract network directly, our proposed cross-attention guided densenet obtains the cross-attention information from each source image.
+As shown in Figure~\ref{fig2}, the attention-guided densenet consists of five major cross-attention blocks.
 Given input images $I_{i}$ and $I_{j}$, each input image is concatenated by three one-channel gray images of the same source.
 We first concatenate the input images and obtain the 6-channel concatenation image.
-As shown in Figure~\ref{fig2}a, the input images and the concatenated image feed into the attention-guided network, and obtain the final cross attention features via dense connection.
+As shown in Figure~\ref{fig2}a, the input images and the concatenated image feed into the attention-guided network, and obtain the final cross-attention features via dense connection.
 As shown in Figure~\ref{fig2}b, the cross attention guided block consists of three convolution layers to obtain feature maps, concatenate operation, and attention module.
 Details of the cross attention block are provided below.
-The final cross attention maps can be obtained via:
+The final cross-attention maps can be obtained via: